 On December 9, 2004, the City of Vero Beach provided notice to FMPA, pursuant to the All-Requirements Power Supply Project Contract, that it was going exercise the right to modify its ARP full requirements membership and request and establish a Contract Rate of Delivery (CROD) which began January 1, 2010.
 On December 17, 2008, the City of Lake Worth provided notice to FMPA that it will exercise the right to modify its ARP full requirements membership and establish a CROD beginning January 1, 2014.
-In addition, on July 14, 2009 the City of Fort Meade provided notice to FMPA that it will also exercise its right to modify its full requirements membership and establish a CROD beginning January 1, 2015.
-The effect of these notices is that the ARP will no longer utilize these ARP Participant's generating resources (if any), and the ARP will commence serving the load of these ARP Participants on a partial requirements basis.
-The amount of the partial requirements for Vero Beach served by the ARP has been established as zero MW, and the amount of the partial requirements for Lake Worth and Fort Meade served by the ARP will be established in 2013 and 2014, respectively.
+In addition, on July 14, 2009, the City of Fort Meade provided notice to FMPA that it will also exercise its right to modify its full requirements membership and establish a CROD beginning January 1, 2015.
+The effect of these notices is that the ARP will no longer utilize these ARP Participants' generating resources (if any), and the ARP will commence serving up to a calculated maximum amount of capacity and energy for these ARP Participants (with these ARP participants being responsible for meeting all of their electric demand in excess of FMPA's obligation).
+The amount of the partial requirements for Vero Beach served by the ARP has been established as zero MW, and the amount of the partial requirements for the ARP to serve the Cities of Lake Worth and Fort Meade will be established in December of 2013 and 2014, respectively.